 Using your JCU email account, email your completed documents to firstname.lastname@example.org and include your email signature in the body of your email.

 Please complete the following PPR requirements.
-For items 5 to 10, please refer to the applicable tab in the Undergraduate Student section for more information and links to forms.
+Please refer to the applicable tab in the Undergraduate Student section for more information and links to forms.

 JCU Confidentiality Acknowledgement